Russell-Waterhouse/blog/content/post/one_language_challenge_update_jan.md

 I also love that I depend only on LibC.
-I'm writing software that turns data structures into a pdf and I have no dependencies.
+I'm writing software that turns data structures into a PDF and I have no dependencies.
 I need to know the PDF spec, which does not change, not some PDF library that changes every ten minutes.